FlukeAndFeather/eds214-finalproject/instructor-feedback.md

 [M] Raw data is contained in its own folder

-[NY] Intermediate outputs are created and saved to a separate folder from raw data
+[M] Intermediate outputs are created and saved to a separate folder from raw data

 -   data/ should contain raw data.
 Outputs should go in a separate (not nested) folder called outputs/.
+-   Looks great now!

 *spec comment addressed. adjusted data folder structure and added new output folder*

-[NY] **At least one piece of functionality has been refactored into a function in its own file**
+[M] **At least one piece of functionality has been refactored into a function in its own file**

 -   The R/ directory should *only* contain function definitions.
 Move other types of scripts elsewhere.
+-   Perfect!

 *spec comment addressed. moved non-function scripts in root project directory.*